SinghRishabh19/Tenor/README.md

 # Tenor
-Tenor is an Open-CV based Web application that detects mood of the user using camera permission and recommend songs accordingly.
+Tenor is an Open-CV-based Web application that detects the user's mood using camera permission and recommends songs accordingly.